Most people think they know Microsoft Word. But just following a few simple rules makes a huge difference.

 Double returns are a legacy of typewriters.
 To get extra space between paragraphs you added a carriage return.

-In Word you use the Style to add extra space when you hit the return key.
+In Microsoft Word, you use the paragraph style to add extra space when you hit the return key.
 By using the spacing in the styles you can make sure for example that a heading can’t get split from its associated paragraph when the two fall at the bottom of one page and top of the next.

 Below there is an extra line return (we would say an empty paragraph) after the heading.
 Note how the following text has gone onto the next page: